Lemonbrush/My-iOS-Dev-Learning-Tracker/README.md

 # 🎯 My-iOS-Dev-Learning-Tracker

-This is a log of my iOS development skills, resources, highlights and many more that eventially evolved into a constantly growing knowledge base
+This is a log of my iOS development skills, resources, highlights and many more that eventially evolved into a constantly growing knowledge base.
+Feel free to contribute

 # 🗺 iOS Developer skills Tree navigation